ManasB17/Research-paper_learning/How_Multilingual_is_Multilingual_LLM.md

         - **Idle:**
             - Languages in the idle quadrant show minimal impact from existing tuning strategies.
         - **Selfish:**
-            - Training in a specific language in the selfish quadrant typically improves the performance of that language and has minimal impact on other languages.|
+            - Training in a specific language in the selfish quadrant typically improves the performance of that language and has minimal impact on other languages.
+---
 5. **Improving Capabilities**
    Language Specific Guidelines.
 	- **Reciprocal Quadrant**: